arnavsharma/where-dyss/readme_files/iekfREADME.md

 The invariant extended Kalman filter (InEKF or IEKF) has been a recent discovery in the probabilistic methods space.
 It is up and coming and has many advantages compared to other filters.
 One advantage is the ability to use Lie Groups/Algebra - a modern breakthrough in mathematics.

 In this IEKF, we have considered using the inertial measurement unit (IMU) at 100 Hz for state and covariance prediction.
-The ego pose data (pseudo-GPS) from a LiDAR map-based localization algorithm developed by NuScenes by Aptiv is utilized in the correction step.
+The ego pose data (pseudo-GPS) from a LiDAR map-based localization algorithm developed by nuScenes by Aptiv is utilized in the correction step.

 Please check the project paper and MATLAB code (in */where-dyss/output/Matlab/IEKF_To_Python/*) to see the noise covariance matrices used in the prediction and correction steps.